Gokyo Lake Trek

 Languages

-Embark on an adventure through the Gokyo Lake trek, an attractive alternative to the famous Everest Base Camp trek.
+Gokyo Lake trek, is an attractive alternative to the famous Everest Base Camp trek.
 This route offers a plethora of stunning views of the mighty Everest and a chance to remain overnight in Namche Bazaar, the gateway to the Khumbu Region.
 Experience the less crowded but equally fascinating path that ends up in the Gokyo Lakes, where you’ll explore the rich flora and fauna of Sagarmatha parkland, impressive views of icy rivers, stony glacier debris, snow-capped peaks, and therefore the magnificent turquoise waters of Gokyo Lakes.

 Situated within the Gokyo Valley at altitudes starting from 4,700 meters to five,000 meters, the Gokyo Lakes comprise six mesmerizing bodies of water, recognized because the world’s highest freshwater lake system and a Ramsar site of ecological and spiritual importance.